MikeBeller/janet-playground/README.md

 **Case C:** For sharing live code with others for discussion purposes.

-There is a public demo of one "mode" of using the playground at https://externalweb.s3.amazonaws.com/play/play.html To try the rest, for now you have to install.
+There is a public demo of one way that you can deploy the playground (to support "Case A" above) at https://externalweb.s3.amazonaws.com/play/play.html

+Public availability of use cases B and C above is coming soon.

 ## Installation